Caravaggio: Malta

-Major works from his Malta period include the Beheading of Saint John the Baptist, his largest ever work, and the only painting to which he put his signature, Saint Jerome Writing (both housed in Saint John's Co-Cathedral, Valletta, Malta) and a Portrait of Alof de Wignacourt and his Page, as well as portraits of other leading Knights.
+Major works from his Malta period include the Beheading of Saint John the Baptist, his largest ever work, and the only painting to which he put his signature, Saint Jerome Writing (both housed in St John's Co-Cathedral, Valletta, Malta) and a Portrait of Alof de Wignacourt and his Page, as well as portraits of other leading Knights.
 According to Andrea Pomella, The Beheading of Saint John the Baptist is widely considered "one of the most important works in Western painting."
 Completed in 1608, the painting had been commissioned by the Knights of Malta as an altarpiece and measuring 370 × 520 cm was the largest altarpiece Caravaggio painted.
 It still hangs in St. John's Co-Cathedral, for which it was commissioned and where Caravaggio himself was inducted and briefly served as a knight.

 Yet, by late August 1608, he was arrested and imprisoned, likely the result of yet another brawl, this time with an aristocratic knight, during which the door of a house was battered down and the knight seriously wounded.
 Caravaggio was imprisoned by the Knights at Valletta, but he managed to escape.
 By December, he had been expelled from the Order "as a foul and rotten member", a formal phrase used in all such cases.